 Siena Hotels

 - Palazzetto Rosso Art Hotel – A stylish hotel in the heart of the city, the hotel gets top reviews for comfort and the included breakfast.
-Check availability for your stay!
+Check availability!

 - I Merli di Ada Hotel – Situated in a historic building, the renovated hotel offers modern conveniences, breakfast and bike rentals.
-Check rates for your stay!
+Check rates!

 - HostelCiompi – Offering private rooms with shared bathrooms, this hostel is a good pick for budget travelers to Tuscany.
 Book a room here!